DCCoder90/home-net/docs/service-specific.md

 See archived instructions here: https://web.archive.org/web/20250625053920/https://integrations.goauthentik.io/integrations/services/jellyfin/#oidc-configuration

 Just another note, after setting up OIDC if there is still an error stating invalid redirect URI, ensure `Scheme Override` at the bottom of the plugin settings is set to `https`.

+## Prometheus

+A [prometheus.yml](https://github.com/prometheus/prometheus/blob/main/documentation/examples/prometheus.yml) must be created and already exist on the host.